FemboProgrammarOnYT/Minesweeper_ai_video/README.md

 B - Flag a cell, highlighting it green

+The script still gets occasionally get more feature added and will still get patched occasionally.

 FOR THE RECORD!!

 yes, this script, is, indeed, 100% scripted by ChatGPT (GPT3.5)